sculk-cli/sculk-cli.github.io/docs/commands/migrate.md

-_Migrate a pack to the latest format version_
+Migrate a pack to the latest format version.

+## Usage

+- `sculk migrate`